claudius-kienle/llm-operators/README.md

 2. *Install the submodules*.
 You can install these with There are two relevant submodules:
 - `pddlgym_planners`.
-This contains a fast-downward task planner.
+This contains the fast-downward task planner that we use in llm_operators/task_planner.py
 - `alfred`.
 This is a fork of the main ALFRED repository (https://github.com/jiahai-feng/alfred) that we have updated to support task and motion planning from PDDL with custom operators.

 3. *Add an OpenAI environment key.* You will need to edit your bash_profile or enviromment to include a line that contains `export OPENAI_API_KEY=<OPEN_AI_KEY>` and ask Cathy (zyzzyva@mit.edu) if you need one.